 HALCON 19.11 also brings advantages for the logistics and pharmaceutical industries: Thanks to the new generic box finder, arbitrary boxes of any size can be identified and localized within 3D point clouds.
 Dimensions of the respective boxes are reliably determined without having to train a model for each box size.

-In addition, HALCON can now read ECC-200 data codes up to three times faster.
+Another innovation is that reading of ECC 200 data codes has been significantly accelerated for multi-core systems.
 The biggest improvement was achieved for codes that are particularly hard to detect and read.
-This also increases viability on embedded systems.
+Reading is up to three times faster, which also increases viability on embedded systems.

 With HALCON 19.11, it is also now possible to import deep learning models in ONNX (Open Neural Network Exchange) format.
 This allows developers to use an even broader range of deep learning networks within HALCON.

 Furthermore, the MVTec experts have extended HALCON by a new model for line scan cameras with telecentric lenses.